Multi-nucleon structure and dynamics via quantum computing: Introduction

 \section{Introduction}

-{\it Ab initio} calculations are powerful tools for investigating the properties and dynamics of many-nucleon systems \cite{Carlson:1997qn,Carlson:2014vla,Carlson:2017ebk}.
+{\it Ab initio} calculations are powerful tools for investigating the structure (such as the spectrum and electromagnetic moments) and dynamics (such as the transition probabilities and scattering cross sections) of many-nucleon systems \cite{Carlson:1997qn,Carlson:2014vla,Carlson:2017ebk}.
 In contrast with many-electron systems that reside in an external potential and that are governed by the long-range Coulomb force, many-nucleon systems are self-bound and governed by multiscale interactions: the strong nuclear interaction at short range, and the electromagnetic interaction between the protons at long range.
 Constituent nucleons can also interact with external probes via various types of interactions, e.g., the electroweak interaction.
 Hence, the properties and dynamics of many-nucleon systems are complex and challenging.

 Precision {\it ab initio} investigations of many-nucleon systems provide predictive power that complements experiments.
-However, such {\it ab initio} calculations are numerically demanding as large Hilbert space dimensions are required to accurately account for the multiple scales involved.
+However, {\it ab initio} calculations exploit the quantum many-body framework and are numerically demanding as large Hilbert space dimensions are required to accurately account for the multiple scales involved.
 Indeed, the required Hilbert space dimension scales exponentially with the system size, which makes the {\it ab initio} calculations intractable on world-leadership supercomputers even for simple systems with more than a few nucleons.

 Quantum computers exploit the principles of quantum mechanics to avoid the exponential scaling in computing resources \cite{Feynman:1982fey,NielsenANDChuang:2001}.
 Hence, quantum computing techniques appear to offer a promising cure for the dimensionality curse in {\it ab initio} investigations of many-nucleon systems.
 To date, prototype nuclear many-body calculations have been performed on real-world quantum hardwares \cite{Dumitrescu:2018njn,Roggero:2020sgd,Kiss:2022kkz}.
 Various quantum algorithms \cite{Klco:2021lap,Du:2020glq,Baroni:2021xtl,Stetcu:2021cbj,Romero:2022blx} have been proposed for the structure and dymanics investigations for many-nucleon systems on near-term noisy intermediate scale quantum (NISQ) devices \cite{Preskill:2018preskill}.
 Future fault-tolerant quantum hardwares promise to open up a fruitful path to revolutionize the investigations in nuclear many-body theory.